Blog Archive

 Is something WRONG????????????

 This is to say, economic growth detoured the middle class worker.
 Only the induction of wives into the working population kept household incomes at their 1980s level.
 The Washington Center for Equitable Growth publishes on this topic.
+From the Conclusion: "Simply, women’s participation in the workforce has made the key difference for middle-class families and more vulnerable families on the brink."

 The graph below shows the collapse of "weekly earnings for production and nonsupervisory workers", meaning "employees"; they have fallen by 4% in the past 51 years.
 The reader should note the difference between the 1973 level, the 1979 and 1989 levels.
 The RAND Corporation study shows that wage income for men has dropped by 4% during the 43 years (1975 to 2018) of its study.